 - Embedded antimicrobials do not lead to “super bugs”.
 Embedded antimicrobials are utilized at levels that do not lead to the development of bacterial resistance.
-In addition, embedded antimicrobials target multiple areas of the cell.
+In addition, unlike antibiotics, embedded antimicrobials target multiple areas of the cell.
 This multi-targeted approach makes it extremely difficult for bacteria to develop resistance.
 In general, “super bugs” are generated due to misuse of antibiotics by physicians and patients not by the use of embedded antimicrobials.

 - Chemaly, R.F., et al., The role of the healthcare environment in the spread of multidrug-resistant organisms: update on current best practices for containment.
 Ther Adv Infect Dis, 2014.
 2(3-4): p.
 79-90.

 - FitzGerald, G., G. Moore, and A.P.
 Wilson, Hand hygiene after touching a patient's surroundings: the opportunities most commonly

 missed.
 J Hosp Infect, 2013.
 84(1): p.
 27-31.